Tier 4 applying in the UK

 - Completed Tier 4 application form

-- Your current passport and any other passports that contain your current UK visa
+- Your current passport and any other passports that you hold with you

 - 2 passport photos which have been taken within the last month

 - Payment for your application - you will need a debit or credit card to pay for your application